pkozhevnikov/quizzly/docs/basics.md

 *Lifecycle* of a Quiz comprises the following *States*:

- * **Composing** - Curator started the Quiz, Authors and Inspectors are notified about new Quiz start, the Quiz is available for changes by Authors
+ * **Composing** - Curator started the Quiz, Authors and Inspectors are notified of new Quiz start, the Quiz is available for changes by Authors
- * **Review** - All Authors report about readiness of the Quiz, Quiz gets read-only, Curator and Inspectors are notified about *readiness* of the Quiz, Inspectors *review* the Quiz and *approve* or *disapprove* the Quiz.
-If the Quiz is disapproved, Quiz returns to the Composing state, Curator and Authors are notified about disapproval the Quiz.
+ * **Review** - All Authors report about readiness of the Quiz, Quiz gets read-only, Curator and Inspectors are notified of *readiness* of the Quiz, Inspectors *review* the Quiz and *approve* or *disapprove* the Quiz.
+If the Quiz is disapproved, Quiz returns to the Composing state, Curator and Authors are notified of disapproval the Quiz.
  * **Released** - All Inspectors approve the Quiz, the Quiz gets read-only forever and is available for inclusion into Courses
- * **Deleted** - The Quiz becomes obsolete and doesn't correspond to the learning path anymore, Curator deletes the Quiz, Quiz is unavailable for inclusion into Courses
+ * **Deleted** - The Quiz becomes obsolete and no longer corresponds to the learning path, Curator deletes the Quiz, Quiz is unavailable for inclusion into Courses

 A Quiz is versioned: it may be duplicated, the duplicate becomes a next version of the Quiz.
-All active Courses comprising the Quiz should be explicitely updated.
+All active Courses referring to the Quiz should be explicitely updated.

 ### Course management

 One of Staff users creates a Course.
 This Staff user is the **Host** of the Course.
 Host schedules the Exam: specifies a released Quiz and assigns the **Exam Period** - a period Students are eligible to take the Exam within.
 Quiz and Exam Period are set on Course creation only.
-Host is able to include/exclude Students to/from the Course till start of Exam Period minus configured **Preparation Period**.
+Host is able to include/exclude Students in/from the Course till start of Exam Period minus configured **Preparation Period**.
+A Student is notified of her inclusion/exclusion in/from a Course.

 A Course may be duplicated in order to make another course keeping the Student list.